 Cotton linters are in sheet form and sold by the pound.
-Each sheet measures 29.5" x 27" and weighs almost 1 pound.
+Each sheet measures 30" x 27" and weighs almost 1 pound.
 Cotton linters can be processed very easily in a kitchen blender or other form of mixer if a Hollander beater is unavailable.

-This pulp is produced from the short seed hairs of the cotton plant, Gossypium sp.
-When cotton is ginned, the long staple cotton is removed from the seed and used in the textile industry to make cloth.
-Then the seed is further processed in a machine called a "linter", which removes the rest of the seed hairs (the closer to the seed, the shorter the fiber).
-The first pass of the seed through the linter machine results in 1st cut cotton linters; the next pass produces 2nd cut cotton linters.
-Cotton linters pulp has been cooked, bleached, beaten, and then made into compressed sheets.
+Cotton linters have been been cooked (in a 'digester') using sodium hydroxide, beaten in a series of refiners, bleached using chlorine and sodium hypochlorite, and then made into compressed sheets.
+Average fiber length is 1.3 mm.
 Cotton linters have a shorter fiber length than abaca, and paper made from them will show watermarking and laid & chain lines extremely well.
 We've made sheets of paper from cotton linters from various pulp mills and have found our current supplier to have the best quality pulp.
 Our 225HL-M comes from that mill.
 It can easily be processed into a usable pulp in a blender or a hydro-pulper, though the resulting paper tends to be softer and bulkier than when beaten in a Hollander beater.
 The short fiber of 2nd cut linters makes it very useful to pick up details in casting or other types of paper sculpture.